i-on-project/core/docs/api/events.md

       },
       "description": {
         "parameters": {},
-        "value": "First exam of the WAD course during the semester 1920v" },
+        "value": "First exam of the WAD course during the 1920v semester" },
       "categories": {
         "parameters": {},